-State of the World 2014. calls for bottom-up pressure and greater government accountability
+State of the World always calling for bottom-up pressure.
+As well as greater government accountability

-In this edition, contributing authors examine the potential for improving governance by analyzing a variety of trends, such as local and regional climate initiatives, energy democracy, and corporate responsibility.
-They argue that sustainability depends on action in both the economic and political spheres.
-Financial industries need to serve as public stewards again.
-Unions can help ensure that the transition to sustainability is socially just.
+In this edition, contributing authors examine improving governance.
+All by arguing sustainability including action.
+Especially in both the economic and political spheres.
+So financial industries must serve as public stewards again.
 Most importantly, citizens must take responsibility and empower themselves.